mixxxdj/manual/source/chapters/djing_with_mixxx.rst

   starts.
 * Mixxx will continue to automatically mix until the Auto DJ playlist is empty.
 * Click the :guilabel:`Disable Auto DJ` button to stop the automatic mixing

+.. hint:: You can add a track to the end of the Auto DJ playlist once it is
+          played instead of removing it.
+Set :menuselection:`Preferences --> Auto DJ --> Re-queue tracks after playback --> On`.